skypjack/entt/README.md

 ## Tests

 To compile and run the tests, `EnTT` requires *googletest*.<br/>
-`cmake` will download and compile the library before to compile anything else.
+`cmake` will download and compile the library before compiling anything else.
+In order to build without tests set CMake option `BUILD_TESTING=OFF`.

 To build the most basic set of tests: